 The treats from the French-certified chef are indeed special, making this one of Hayward’s most popular food joints.

-Well, it's hard to miss this in the Moccasin bar, with its unapologetic celebration of fishing and wildlife taxidermy!
+Well, it's hard to miss this in the Moccasin Bar, with its unapologetic celebration of fishing and wildlife taxidermy!

 This is also where locals boast about their hunting exploits amidst chips, inexpensive drinks, and super fast service.

-Birkie Trail System
+Explore the Birkie Trail System

 The Birkie Trail System in Wisconsin stretches along 100+ diverse kilometers, luring professional and amateur athletes to partake in its exploits.